 Alanis Morissette can surely sing.
 Her broad, yet delicate and sometimes cold-blooded vocal range unaffected now 25 years after she introduced herself to the world.
 Such Pretty Forks in the Road contains none of the angst ridden acrimony that still floods the airwaves today but nonetheless tells a story with blunt honesty that keeps Alanis Morissette authentic but still not for everyone.

-Alanis Morrissette Such Pretty Forks in the Road Track List:
+Alanis Morrissette Such Pretty Forks in the Road Songs:

 3. Reasons I Drink